Ali bey Huseynzade: Early years

-Ali bey Huseynzade was born in 1864 to a family of Muslim religious clerics in Salyan, in the present-day Azerbaijan.
-His grandfather Mahammadali Huseinzadeh was the Sheikh ul-Islam (Supreme religious leader) of the Caucasus for 32 years.
-Ali bey received his primary education at the Tiflis Muslim school followed by the Tiflis Classical Gymnasium.
 In 1885, he entered the Physics and Math Department at Saint Petersburg University.
 Upon graduation from there in 1889, Huseynzade moved to Istanbul, where he entered the Medical faculty of Istanbul University (IU).
+His poem Turan, composed during his time as a student, became the first poetic expression advocating for a unity of Turks based on ethnic identity.
 After graduation from IU, he served as a military doctor in the Ottoman Army, and subsequently as an assistant professor at IU.
 Huseynzade was one of the founders of the Committee of Union and Progress.
 Ziya Gökalp, was influenced by his Pan-Turkist ideology, and referred to Huseynzade as one of his most important teachers.